| Name | Last modified | Size | Description | |

 Docutils' default HTML Writer, docutils.writers.html4css1 generates output that conforms to the HTML 4.01 Transitional DTD and to the Extensible HTML version 1.0 Transitional DTD (almost strict).

-Goals of the strict html writer:
+Goals of the xhtml11 writer:

-| [1] | Tested with Firefox, Midori, Konqueror and Opera.
+[1] | Tested with Firefox, Midori, Konqueror and Opera.
 As Safari and Google Chrome use the same rendering engine as Midori and Konqueror (WebKit), they should work fine as well. |

 This writer is for you, if you

-rst2html_strict.py [options] [<source> [<destination>]]
+rst2xhtml.py [options] [<source> [<destination>]]

 The full usage text can be obtained with the --help option.